jeeneo/dejpeg/README.md

 license:

-FBCNN is released under the Apache 2.0 license, however this app and its code is under the GPL license
+FBCNN is released under the Apache 2.0 license, however this app and its code is under the GPLv3 license